Nekonomist/nekonomist.github.io/index.md

 * 神奈川大学 『[経済情報処理I](http://ku-syllabus.kanagawa-u.ac.jp/syllabus/SyllabusAction.do?value(menu)=pub_view&value(syllabus_no)=20140001551022)』『[経済情報処理II](http://ku-syllabus.kanagawa-u.ac.jp/syllabus/SyllabusAction.do?value(menu)=pub_view&value(syllabus_no)=20140001551032)』(2014)

 ## Products
-I'm interested not in paper engineering, but in product engineering.
-Of course, it’s easier to emulate/extend sth (paper engineering) than to make sth new (product engineering).
-"Doing what we already know how to do takes the world from 1 to n, adding more of something familiar.
-But every time we create something new, we go from 0 to 1.", quoted from Peter Thiel.
 * [SSRN Author Page](http://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2139047)
 * Yamana, Kazufumi, [Structural Household Finance](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2824112), SSRN Working Paper, 2018.
   * Kazufumi Yamana, [Structural Household Finance](http://www.mof.go.jp/pri/research/discussion_paper/ron279.pdf), PRI Discussion Paper Series, No.16A-07, 2016